PC144728

 While the main vein structure has a length of 1,436' on a compass heading of 77.63˚, the general trend of the main vein is NE/SW.
 Additionally, two secondary vein structures were traced on the claim both running approximately 330' - 350' in traceable length and on a compass heading of 3.50˚ trending N/S.

 Where the secondary veins meet the main vein structure excellent mineralization was noted within the old works and on the surface via small gossans and previously mined ore.
-The claim is primarily carrying gold with additional indicator minerals of copper and iron.
+The claim is primarily carrying copra with additional enrichment of gold and silver.

 Commodities